pocketgems/dynamodb/docs/dynamodb.md

 }
 ```

-## Unsupported DynamoDB Features
-This library does not yet support:
-   - Indexing

 ## Table Creation & Persistence
 When the localhost server runs, it generates `config/resources.yml` based on
 the models you've defined (make sure to export them from your service!).
 On